Teycir/PygubuAI/README.md

 Contributions welcome!
 This project extends Pygubu with AI workflow tools.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and guidelines.

+Quick start:
 1. Fork the repo
 2. Create feature branch
 3. Add your tool/enhancement